 - Anesthesia during surgery

 - Monitoring before, during, or after surgery

 - Pain medication before, during, and after surgery

 - Surgical procedure

-- Hospitalizations for 1-3 days following surgery including medications and treatments
+- Hospitalization for 1-3 days following surgery including medications and treatments

-- Follow-up visits to remove sutures and assess patient.
+- Follow-up visits to remove sutures and assess the patient.

 The above price includes the initial workup & diagnostics.
 For a more case-specific estimate or for referral cases where the workup has already been performed, please call the hospital.

 Individual patient needs vary during the type of surgery outlined above.
 There may be variances in medications and aftercare based on a patient’s weight and needs.
 Additional surgery may be needed.
 These charges can be gone over with you before they are incurred.

 The higher end of the estimate is typically seen with patients that are hospitalized for longer periods of time.
 Complications can occur in these cases and patients may need to be hospitalized longer.
 Additional costs will be gone over with you if this is to occur.